Jesús Barrasa is the director of Telecom Solutions with Neo4j. In today’s talk, he speaks from his background in semantic technologies.

 In Neo4j, there are two main uses of ontologies.
 Interoperability is the definition of shared vocabulary.
 Another use is inferencing which is actionable knowledge of fragments.

-Finally, Barrasa shares a video example of ontologies using Neo4j and NeoSemantics.
+Finally, Barrasa shares a video example of ontologies and graphs using Neo4j and NeoSemantics.

 I am Jesús Barrasa.
 I am the Director of Telecom Solutions with Neo4j.
 However, today I’m wearing a different hat.
 I’m wearing my semantic technologies expert hat.
 In a previous life, I did my Ph.D in the semantic technologies area and then spent seven years in the telecom industry.
 I particularly focused on using RDF and ontologies to solve real world problems.